GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 Note: version 2.0.0 is marked by some breaking changes, please be aware of them.
 [2.0.0 update](https://github.com/GIfatahTH/states_rebuilder/wiki/changelog/v-2.0.0.md)

-To start using `states_rebuilder`, just start writing your business logic in a separated class.
+To start using `states_rebuilder`, just start writing your business logic in a separate class.

-Here is a typical class, that encapsulated, all the type of method mutation one expect to find in real life situations.
+Here is a typical class, that encapsulated, all the type of method mutation one expects to find in real-life situations.

 ```dart
 class Model {